MegaManSec/JoshuaHu/_posts/2024-02-02-enrolling-hardware-keys-2fa-google-workspace.md

 ---

-It seems that you can no longer register a FIDO2 compliant hardware token like a Yubikey, as a 2-factor-authentication method on Google.
+It seems that you can no longer register a FIDO2 compliant hardware token, like a Yubikey, as a 2-factor-authentication method on Google.
 It can now _only_ be registered as a Passkey.

 I suppose it's the natural progression of things, but it is a bit annoying if you're not ready for Passkeys yet.

+---

 Luckily, my co-worker worked out you _can_ actually still register it if you use the directl ink [https://myaccount.google.com/signinoptions/two-step-verification?flow=sk&opendialog=addsk](https://myaccount.google.com/signinoptions/two-step-verification?flow=sk&opendialog=addsk).